Registering an Unregistered Children's Home: Legal Risks, Enforcement & How to Get Compliant

 At a Glance

-Operating an unregistered children's home is a criminal offence under Section 11 of the Care Standards Act 2000, carrying a maximum penalty of an unlimited fine or imprisonment.
-Ofsted has identified approximately 931 unregistered settings accommodating around 800 children and has intensified enforcement action.
-If you are operating or commissioning an unregistered setting, you must register with Ofsted or cease providing care immediately.
-The registration pathway is the same as for any new children's home — SC1 application, fitness assessments, documentation, and pre-registration inspection — but Ofsted may fast-track applications from settings that are already operating and have a local authority commissioning relationship.
+Operating an unregistered children's home is a criminal offence under Section 11 of the Care Standards Act 2000 — an unlimited fine or up to 51 weeks' imprisonment.
+Ofsted has identified roughly 931 unregistered settings housing ~800 children and intensified enforcement.
+You must register or cease care; the pathway is the standard SC1 and fitness assessments, fast-tracked by a commissioning relationship.

 What to do if you are operating or have been identified as running an unregistered children's home.
 Covers the legal definition, enforcement powers, penalties, the registration pathway, and how to work with Ofsted to achieve compliance.